Brazil businessman Eike Batista gets 8-year prison sentence

 Batista was already serving a 30-year sentence under house arrest for corruption and money laundering.

-His lawyers were not immediately available to comment on the court’s ruling and say whether they would appeal.
+His lawyers were not immediately available to comment on the court’s ruling and to say whether they would appeal.